Reports to: Country Director, WWF Uganda Country Office

 Skilled in negotiation, liaison, and in relationship and conflict management;

-Strong skills in project planning, proposal writing, financing, management, implementation, and evaluation, and experience working with donors;
+Strong skills in proposal writing and experience working with donors;

 Strong organisational and analytical skills;

-Excellent inter-personal skills, with the ability to network and to develop and maintain strong relationships at all levels, both internally and with local communities, government agencies, the not-for-profit sector, the scientific community, the business community, and the WWF Network;
+Excellent inter-personal skills, with the ability to network and to develop and maintain strong relationships at all levels, government agencies, the not-for-profit sector, the scientific community, the business community, and the WWF Network;

 Adaptable, flexible, able to take initiative and prioritize among competing demands;